tianhailiu/tristan-cloud-connector/README.md

 ## Running the Bundle in JamaicaAMS

-JamaicaAMS (Application Management System, AMS) is a modular and extensible application framework, especially designed and tailored for Industrial IoT use cases.
+**JamaicaAMS** (Application Management System, AMS) is a modular and extensible application framework, especially designed and tailored for Industrial IoT use cases.
 It provides a powerful runtime environment for Java-based applications and components, thereby supporting not only static but also highly dynamic and distributed application scenarios.
-JamaicaAMS targets in particular at heterogeneous embedded and mobile devices with sparse re- sources, providing performance guarantees for their applications during runtime.
+JamaicaAMS targets in particular at heterogeneous embedded and mobile devices with sparse resources, providing performance guarantees for their applications during runtime.
 The strength of JamaicaAMS results from the combination of two solid open standards: OSGi , that specifies a software architecture to create modular applications and services,